 It is the policy of the University of Nevada, Reno that all faculty, staff, students, postdoctoral scholars and volunteers engaged in planning and/or conducting research and other sponsored project activities receive training in the subject areas applicable to their roles and responsibilities.
 Please see below for information on the trainings offered through the Office of Sponsored Projects, the Research Integrity Office, the Office of Lab Animal Medicine, and Environmental Health and Safety.

 New Principal Investigator (PI) Training

 All new PIs are required to successfully complete the following training:

-Completion of the above three training classes is required before the Office of Sponsored Projects will set up a new sponsored project account for an awarded grant proposal.
+Completion of the above two training classes is required before the Office of Sponsored Projects will set up a new sponsored project account for an awarded grant proposal.
 Existing PIs are encouraged to register for any training they have not previously completed.

 Other Required Training